opencog/atomspace-cog/README.md

 There are actually two implementations in this repo.
 One that is "simple", and one that is multi-threaded and concurrent (and so should have a higher throughput).
-Both "do the same thing", functionally, but differ in network usage, concurrecncy, etc.
+Both "do the same thing", functionally, but differ in network usage, concurrency, etc.

 ### The Simple Backend
 This can be found in the [opencog/persist/cog-simple](opencog/persist/cog-simple)